Risks that can affect Nidec's operating results, stock price, and financial condition include the following.

 (1) Risks related to political and economic downturns (Especially significant risk)

 Our products and the end-products are produced and consumed in Asia, the United States, Europe and Japan, mainly in China, and demand for our products may be adversely affected by unexpected economic, political and policy trends in these countries or regions.
 In particular, our products are often used in end-products that are subject to discretionary spending, such as personal computers, consumer electronic goods and automobiles, and thus a decline in general consumption levels could adversely affect our sales.
 Similarly, capital investment levels in the manufacturing sector can be particularly sensitive to economic trends, and a decline in capital investment could adversely affect sales of our products that are used in industrial applications.
 Our business, results of operations and financial position may be materially and adversely affected by negative economic trends in future periods.
-In fiscal 2020, amid continuing concerns about the impact of trade friction between the United States and China, the spread of COVID-19 has led to lockdown of cities and restrictions on movement, reductions in production activities and consumer spending, and instability in the supply chain, all of which have adversely affected the global economy and adversely affected NIDEC’s financial position and operating results.
-In particular, the suspension of factory operations by automakers and a decline in capital investment led to a decline in demand for some NIDEC products in this segment.
-In addition, with the establishment of a new government in the United States, the United States returned to the Paris Agreement and shifted to a proactive stance on climate change, and it is expected that the global movement toward decarbonization will accelerate in the future.
-Furthermore, with the European Commission's consideration of the introduction of the border carbon tax, it has become clear that Japan, particularly the United States, will follow suit.
-If it is determined that the products and their production activities offered by NIDEC do not have the expected environmental value, additional taxation could increase the product selling price and reduce price competitiveness.
-Also, in light of the above-mentioned legal changes, customers may impose decarbonization on our products and production activities.
-As a countermeasure, we are considering the large-scale introduction of renewable energy at our plants.
+In fiscal 2021, in addition to the impact of trade friction between the United States and China, the spread of the COVID-19 infection continued due to the frequent occurrence of its variant strains.
+As a result, restrictions on movement, large fluctuations in production activities and consumer spending, and instability in the supply chain caused a deterioration in the global economy and high raw material and distribution costs, which NIDEC's financial position and operating results were adversely affected.
+In particular, the suspension of factory operations by automakers, a decline in capital investment, and a decline in demand for home appliances led to a decline in demand for some NIDEC products in this segment.
+In addition, it is expected that Europe and the United States will take a more active responding to climate change and that the global movement toward decarbonization will accelerate.
+NIDEC is considering the introduction of renewable energy at its plants.
+Recently, there has been a shortage of semiconductors due to an imbalance in supply and demand, and a supply shortage of raw materials indispensable for motors such as electrical steel sheets, and soaring prices.
+In addition, geopolitical risks stemming from Russia's invasion to Ukraine bring concerns about uncertainty in energy supply and soaring prices due to confusion in the global supply chain.
+For semiconductors and electrical steel sheets, NIDEC is taking measures to secure supply by reviewing procurement strategies, and to deal with the deterioration of raw material market conditions by reducing costs, adjusting selling prices, and technological innovation.

 (2) Risks related to changes in the technological environment and industrial structure (Especially significant risk)

 If changes in demand due to technological changes and changes in customer trends in response occur at a faster pace than NIDEC expects, NIDEC’s operating environment in this market may be adversely affected.
 For example, the HDD motor business is one of NIDEC’s main businesses and has been a revenue base for NIDEC for a long time.
 However, the structural changes in the storage market due to the establishment of SSD and cloud computing have led to changes in the business model of customers, leading to a decline in demand for NIDEC’s HDD motors.
-Under these circumstances, orders from some HDD manufacturers, our main customers, decreased significantly in fiscal 2020.
 In the future, we will focus on HDD motors for servers, which will be driven by the expansion of the cloud market, and secure a certain amount of profit.
 At the same time, we will accelerate our business portfolio transformation by concentrating resources allocated for the development and production of HDD motors for terminals on new products such as mobility solutions.

 (3) Risks related to competition (Especially significant risk)

-We generally face aggressive competition in the markets in which we conduct business.
-Particularly in the markets for automotive and appliance components, we often face fierce competition with domestic manufacturers in emerging economies.
-To maintain our competitiveness in the markets, we believe that we should maintain, or may need to increase, our substantial level of investment in research and development, expand our production, sales and marketing capabilities, enhance services and support, timely develop new products, and further improve our existing products.
-We will also need to continue our cost reduction efforts in order to maintain our profitability.
+In fiscal 2021, in addition to the impact of trade friction between the United States and China, the spread of the COVID-19 infection continued due to the frequent occurrence of its variant strains.
+As a result, restrictions on movement, large fluctuations in production activities and consumer spending, and instability in the supply chain caused a deterioration in the global economy and high raw material and distribution costs, which NIDEC's financial position and operating results were adversely affected.
+In particular, the suspension of factory operations by automakers, a decline in capital investment, and a decline in demand for home appliances led to a decline in demand for some NIDEC products in this segment.
+In addition, it is expected that Europe and the United States will take a more active responding to climate change and that the global movement toward decarbonization will accelerate.
+NIDEC is considering the introduction of renewable energy at its plants.
 Our competitiveness may decline and/or our profitability may be adversely affected if: • any of our markets develops faster than our expectations due to rapidly increasing demand or otherwise, causing our market share to decline relative to our competitors that are able to better meet increasing demand or otherwise cope with developing markets; • our cost reduction efforts are insufficient to offset declines in market price levels or increases in raw material costs; • our competitors’ competitive efforts result in technological innovations, improved manufacturing efficiencies or enhanced research and developmental capabilities, rendering our products and technologies obsolete; • mergers or consolidations among our competitors result in a relative decline in our competitive position; or • we are unable to obtain financial, technological, human or other resources necessary to maintain or enhance our investments.
 Currently, NIDEC's main market for EV traction motor systems is China.
 China is promoting vehicle electrification as a national policy, and currently has the largest EV market in the world.
 NIDEC currently positions traction motor, which is equivalent to EV engine, as an important strategic product.
 Therefore, a loss of competitiveness in the market due to the rise of cost-competitive and fast-developing local manufacturers could have a significant impact on NIDEC's overall growth strategy.
 As a countermeasure, we are strengthening partnerships with Chinese companies with significant influence in this market.
 Regarding traction motor system for EVs, we have formed an alliance with Guangzhou Automobile Group Co., Ltd., a leading automobile manufacturer in the country in 2019.
 In addition, by increasing production capacity in China, we are developing a supply system that assumes a rapid increase in demand.
 Plants are already in operation in Pinghu, and production is planned for Dalian and Guangzhou in the future.
 Also, we established the Suzhou Development Center in Suzhou in 2019 to create a system to respond quickly to customer requests by localizing development.

 (4) Risks related to prior investments for anticipated customer demands (Especially significant risk)

 If NIDEC anticipates growth in demand, we may expand our manufacturing capabilities in advance of anticipated customer demand.
 Therefore, if demand falls short of production capacity, an increase in amortization burden due to operating loss or a devaluation of inventories due to overstock may put pressure on profit.
 For example, a production plant for EV traction motor systems for which demand is expected to expand rapidly in the market is already operating in Pinghu City, China.
-Production of a single motor for EVs is scheduled to begin in Poland soon.
-In addition, production plants in Dalian and Guangzhou will be constructed in the future.
-We are also planning to build a production plant for EV inverters in Serbia, Europe.
-We will strengthen our supply system in Europe, where demand for EVs is expected to increase due to decarbonization.
+In the future, we will build a new building in the Pinghu area to build a system to prepare for growing demand.
+We are also constructing a production plant for EV motors and inverters in Serbia, Europe, and will strengthen our supply system in Europe, where EV demand is expected to grow, driven by decarbonization.
 However, should we fail to secure the initially anticipated order volume, due to changes in the progress of product development and market entry of competitors as well as in the demand for end-products, NIDEC's operation results and financial position may be significantly affected.
 Furthermore, if the equipment introduced to our plants becomes obsolete or their applications need to be altered due to rapid technological innovation, we may need to reduce their currently estimated service lives, increasing the depreciation burden per consolidated accounting period.
 On the other hand, if we underestimate our customers’ needs and fail to make the necessary capital investments, we may lose market share due to our inability to meet customers’ demands.
 In addition, in anticipation of lead times to obtain inventory and materials from our suppliers, we may also from time to time order materials in advance of anticipated customer demand.
 This advance investment and ordering may result in excess inventory levels, resulting in unanticipated inventory write-downs if expected orders fail to materialize.

 (5) Risks related to M&A (Especially significant risk)